By Linda Adams, President of GTI

 A Credo for My Relationships with Others

 You and I are in a relationship which I value and want to keep.
-We are also two separate persons with our own individual values and needs.
+Yet each of us is a separate person with our own unique values and needs and the right to meet those needs.

 So that we will better know and understand what each of us values and needs, let us always be open and honest in our communication.

-When you are experiencing a problem in your life, I will try to listen with genuine acceptance and understanding in order to help you find your own solutions rather than imposing mine.
+When you are having problems meeting your needs, I will listen with genuine acceptance and understanding so as to facilitate your finding your own solutions instead of depending on mine.
 And I want you to be a listener for me when I need to find solutions to my problems.

 And when we experience conflicts in our relationship, let us agree to resolve each conflict without either of us resorting to the use of power to win at the expense of the other’s losing.
 I respect your needs, but I also must respect my own.
 So let us always strive to search for a solution that will be acceptable to both of us.
 Your needs will be met, and so will mine—neither will lose, both will win.

 In this way, you can continue to develop as a person through satisfying your needs, and so can I. Thus, ours can be a healthy relationship in which both of us can strive to become what we are capable of being.
 And we can continue to relate to each other with mutual respect, love and peace.